QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 It can be either a rigid connection or a connection via a system of non-linear springs and dampers.
 These latter elements are defined with the keywords :code:`NLSPRINGDAMPERS` and optionally :code:`SPRINGDAMPK`.

 :code:`MOORELEMENTS`
  is a table that contains the structural parameters of the flexible cable elements of the substructure such as mooring lines.
 Each row defines one set of parameters and has 6 values.
-These are the mooring element ID number, the mass per length [kg/m], bending stiffness around y or x in [Nm^2], the axial stiffness in [N], the mass proportional Rayleigh damping coefficient and a hydrodynamic diameter in [m], which is used during buoyancy and Morison force evaluations.
+These are the mooring element ID number, the mass per length [kg/m], bending stiffness around y or x in [Nm^2], the axial stiffness in [N], a structural (longitudinal) damping coefficient and a hydrodynamic diameter in [m], which is used during buoyancy and Morison force evaluations.

  .. code-block:: console
    	:caption: : The MOORELEMENTS table

 	MOORELEMENTS
 	MooID	MASS_[kg/m]	EIy_[N.m^2]	EA_[N]		DAMP_[-]	DIA_[m]
-	1	1.086306E+02	6.148892E+08	7.536117E+08	0.015		0.077
+	1	1.086306E+02	6.148892E+08	7.536117E+08	0.001		0.077
-	2	2.013616E+02	4.234759E+08	8.513517E+08	0.015		0.137
+	2	2.013616E+02	4.234759E+08	8.513517E+08	0.001		0.137

+ In some cases, if a too large alpha damping coefficient is used for a mooring line element, the simulation can become unstable.
+In most cases, damping may be set to zero for the mooring lines.

 :code:`MOORMEMBERS`
  is a table that contains the information of the cable members (such as the mooring lines).
 Each row defines one cable member and has 10 entries.
 The first entry is the ID number of the cable member.
 The next two entries are the connection points of the cable member.
 There are several ways of defining the connection points.
 These are: